UTennessee-JICS/MPCC/README.md

 ### Optimized version compiled with MKL

-Clone the repository from Github, and use --configure-args='--with-mkl-home=<path>' to provide the location of $MKL_HOME optimized version and naive version into R.
+Clone the repository from Github, and use --configure-args='--with-mkl-home=/path/to/mkl' to provide the location of $MKL_HOME optimized version and naive version into R.

 ```